-Laaija was born, about 2 weeks early, on Dec 11, 2008 around 2:00 pm at the Regional Institute of Medical Sciences, Imphal, Manipur (INDIA).
+Laaija was born, about 2 weeks early, in Dec 2008 at the Regional Institute of Medical Sciences, Imphal, Manipur (INDIA).
 She weigh just about 2.9KG at birth and was known as the baby that cried the most.
 I was still in Mumbai and missed the whole event as the best possible way to reach Manipur was the next day.

 The next day, I saw her tiny face, tiny hands, tiny fingers, tiny legs, tiny feet and everything seem so delicate that I was afraid I might do something wrong when I held her close for the first time.